JuliaLang/julia/README.md

     curl -OLk https://github.com/downloads/JuliaLang/julia/julia-08b1e294ed-Darwin-x86_64.tar.gz
     tar zxvf julia-08b1e294ed-Darwin-x86_64.tar.gz

-You may also want to have the julia directory in your executable path:
+You can either run the `julia` executable using its full path in the directory created above, or add that directory to your executable path so that you can run the julia program from anywhere:

-    export PATH="$(pwd):$PATH"
+    export PATH="$(pwd)/julia:$PATH"

 Now you should be able to run julia like this: